apache/nuttx/configs/sama5d3x-ek/README.txt

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+       Example Usage:

+       NuttShell (NSH) NuttX-6.29
+       nsh> ls /dev
+        /dev:
+        console
+        mtdblock0
+        null
+        ttyS0

+       Here a USB FLASH stick is inserted.
+Nothing visible happens in the the shell.
+But a new device will appear:

+       nsh> ls /dev
+       /dev:
+        console
+        mtdblock0
+        null
+        sda
+        ttyS0
+       nsh> mount -t vfat /dev/sda /mnt/sda
+       nsh> ls -l /mnt/sda
+       /mnt/sda:
+        -rw-rw-rw-    8788 viminfo
+        drw-rw-rw-       0 .Trash-1000/
+        -rw-rw-rw-    3378 zmodem.patch
+        -rw-rw-rw-    1503 sz-1.log
+        -rw-rw-rw-     613 .bashrc

     The following features are *not* enabled in the demo configuration but might be of some use to you:

-    8. Debugging USB Device.
+    8. Debugging USB.
 There is normal console debug output available that can be enabled with CONFIG_DEBUG + CONFIG_DEBUG_USB.
-However, USB device operation is very time critical and enabling this debug output WILL interfere with the operation of the UDPHS.
-USB device tracing is a less invasive way to get debug information:  If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the USB monitor is also enabled, that trace buffer will be periodically emptied and dumped to the system logging device (the serial console in this configuration):
+However, USB operation is very time critical and enabling this debug output WILL interfere with some operation.
+USB tracing is a less invasive way to get debug information:  If tracing is enabled, the USB driver(s) will save encoded trace output in in-memory buffers; if the USB monitor is also enabled, those trace buffers will be periodically emptied and dumped to the system logging device (the serial console in this configuration):

+        Either or both USB device or host controller driver tracing can be enabled:

         Device Drivers -> "USB Device Driver Support:
-          CONFIG_USBDEV_TRACE=y                   : Enable USB trace feature
-          CONFIG_USBDEV_TRACE_NRECORDS=256        : Buffer 256 records in memory
+          CONFIG_USBDEV_TRACE=y                   : Enable USB device trace feature CONFIG_USBDEV_TRACE_NRECORDS=256        : Buffer 256 records in memory
           CONFIG_USBDEV_TRACE_STRINGS=y           : (optional)

+        Device Drivers -> "USB Host Driver Support:
+          CONFIG_USBHOST_TRACE=y                   : Enable USB host trace feature CONFIG_USBHOST_TRACE_NRECORDS=256        : Buffer 256 records in memory
+          CONFIG_USBHOST_TRACE_VERBOSE=y           : Buffer everything

+        These settings will configure the USB monitor thread which will dump the buffered USB debug data once every second:

         Application Configuration -> NSH LIbrary:
           CONFIG_NSH_USBDEV_TRACE=n               : No builtin tracing from NSH